Virtual Classroom: What It Is & How It Works (2023 Guide)

 Greater Accessibility for Students

 Virtual classrooms can enroll more students since they’re not restricted by a physical space.
 Also, it’s cheaper to produce digital learning materials, which means schools can lower tuition on courses but don’t need to sacrifice profit.
-The result is quality education accessible to a hungry international audience.
+The result is quality education accessible to a international audience.

 Facilitates Personalized Learning